gregfeliu/Westchester_covid_tracker/README.md

 The data can be generated using a single script (retrieve_update_data.py in the scripts folder).

 **Note**
 This project assume that you have the same file structure that I did when creating it.
 The important parts are the the github notebook is outside the folder that houses the script/notebooks.
-Additionally, it assumes that there is an "images" folder that is outside the dirextory that houses the script/notebooks.
+Additionally, it assumes that there is an "images" folder that is outside the directory that houses the script/notebooks.

 ## Technologies used
 - Jupyter Notebook